sangkhochil/java/README.md

 An abstract class can not be instantiated.
 It can be extended by subclass to implement abstract methods and either use or override concrete methods.

 * When do you need abstract class in java?
-Let’s understand it with the help of the example.
-You have Shape class and it has some methods such as draw(), calcualteArea() etc. Drawing a shape is common for all the shapes but calculateArea() is different for each shape.
+Let’s understand it with the help of the example. we have Shape class and it has some methods such as draw(), calcualteArea() etc. Drawing a shape is common for all the shapes but calculateArea() is different for each shape.

 ## Difference between Abstract Class and Interface
 Parameter | Abstract class | Interface